 The Tweaker is a tool designed to provide a visual guide for the high frequency dispersion of a point source system component enabling the user to optimise the focus on the fly prior to the system being fully instated or in the absence of a CAD system design.
-The inspiration for the product is derived from my practical experience of PA design and installation whilst working in the UK theatre industry.

 *depending on the size of the auditorium and brightness of the venue house lights.